 Tortuga soon became an island full of buccaneers, who referred to themselves as The Brethren of the Coast.
 When the French governor announced he would offer safe harbor for any non-Spanish ships and offered Letters of Marque to any buccaneers who would attack Spanish ships and split the booty, privateers from France, England, and other European nations came to Tortuga .
 A Letter of Marques was essentially a pirate license.

 Before long, English privateers attempted to set up a colony on Tortuga, though the Spanish were able to drive them away.
 Meanwhile, the remaining French and English buccaneers began cultivating sugarcane and tobacco.
-At this time, the island’s pirate community was thriving and much of its economy was derived from the spoils brought to it by French pirates.
-The pirates were so important to the island’s economy, that the governor imported hundreds of prostitutes to appease them.
+At this time, the island's pirate community was thriving and much of its economy was derived from the spoils brought to it by French pirates.

 One of the most famous pirates in history, Sir Henry Morgan, set up his operations in Tortuga and together, with over 500 buccaneers from the island, and another 1,000 more from Jamaica, plundered and pillaged dozens of Spanish coastal settlements including Santa Marta, Rio de la Hacha, Puerto Bello and Panama.